hspec/hspec/doc/writing-specs.markdown

       get c "/api/dogs" `shouldReturn` status200
 ```

-Hooks do not support passing values to spec items (for example, if you wanted
+Hooks support passing values to spec items (for example, if you wanted
 to open a database connection before each item and pass the connection in).
-However this shouldn't be a problem; you can just do something like this:
+This can be done with `before`, `around` and `after`.
+Here's an example
+for how to use `around`:

 ```hspec
 openConnection :: IO Connection